adrelanos/aeternity-wiki/Ubuntu-Node-Commands.md

 ##

- **//TODO Add more node commands etc.  Help would be appreciated!! .**
+ **//TODO  Add more commands.
+Proof read and correct any syntax errors.
+Help would be appreciated !! .**

 #